Edward Maynard: Firearms inventions

 However the system was complicated and often malfunctioned in wartime conditions.
 During the Crimean War British cavalrymen had been equipped with 2,000 Greene carbines, a Maynard system firearm, and the system was found to be unreliable in the field.
 In 1860 U.S. ordnance officers recommended dropping the Maynard Tape Primer System, and the famous 1861 Springfield rifled muskets did not use it.

 In 1851, however, Maynard had patented a more successful idea: a simple lever-operated breechloading rifle, which used a metallic cartridge his own invention.
 When the gun's lever was depressed the barrel rose, opening the breech for loading.
 Afterwards the lever was raised to close the gun's breech.
 Once cocked the loaded weapon could be primed by either placing a percussion cap directly on its nipple or by using Maynard's priming system to advance a primer to the nipple.
 The brass Maynard cartridge did not have an integral percussion cap; a small hole in the middle of its base fired it when the external cap was detonated.
 The cartridge, which had a wide rim permitting swift extraction, was reloadable up to 100 times.
 This was of particular advantage to the Confederacy, as the cartridges could be manufactured without the sophisticated equipment that the south generally lacked.
-Another significant feature was that the use of a metallic cartridge prevented gas escape at the breech, a serious concern for early externally primed breechloaders.
+Another significant feature was that the use of a metallic cartridge prevented gas escape at the breech, a concern for early externally primed breechloaders.